pamelarussell/radtools/cran-comments.md

 There are no downstream dependencies.

 ## Some tests require local data
-For the tests, we have included two small datasets and we import additional data from The Cancer Imaging Archive on the fly so that many tests can be run.
-Some other tests rely on larger local image datasets and are skipped on CRAN.
+For the tests, we have included two small datasets and we import additional data on the fly so that most tests can be run on CRAN servers.
+Tests that require data from The Cancer Imaging Archive are skipped on CRAN, as that database requires an API key for live downloads.